 Because arrhythmias can be very unpredictable, you should seek medical help and, if necessary, the advice of a specialist if you have symptoms, a family history of arrhythmia or significant heart disease.

-If properly diagnosed, once-fatal or disabling heart rhythm disorders can be managed or treated.
-Depending on the frequency and severity of your symptoms, underlying medical conditions and your age, treatment might be medication or an interventional procedure:
+Depending on the frequency and severity of your symptoms, underlying medical conditions and your age, treatment might be medication or an interventional procedure.

-- Permanent pacemaker, about the size of a half dollar, is implanted into your upper chest in a minimally invasive procedure.
+A permanent pacemaker, about the size of a half dollar, is implanted into your upper chest in a minimally invasive procedure.
 Attached wires are fed through a large blood vessel into your heart.
-The pacemakers provide a reliable heartbeat when your heart’s own rhythm is too slow or irregular.
+The pacemakers provide a reliable heartbeat when your heart's own rhythm is too slow or irregular.
 Gundersen also offers the world's smallest pacemaker for those who need single-chamber heart pacing.

 Why choose Gundersen?